Detailing terms are sometimes overly confusing & technical.

 Factory paint is t h i n

 Factory clear coat on most new cars is around 2 mils thick.
 That is thinner than a Post-it Note or a Dollar Bill.
 If too much clear paint is removed in an effort to remove a deeper defects, the clear coat could be compromised.
 This is why it is wise to always consult a highly trained & knowledge professional auto detailer to remove defects from factory paint.
 The last thing anyone wants it so try to do it yourself and have an expensive “OOPS,” moment.

 Car waxes contain some type of natural or man-made protection for vehicle surfaces.
 Not all “waxes” contain Carnauba wax, the most well-known ingredient used to make a car wax.
 Premium quality Carnauba waxes create a warm, deep shine and may last up to 3 months on a vehicle.
-It’s a good practice to re-apply a coat of wax to maintain protection and appearance quality of the finish before all of the previously applied wax has completely worn off.
+It’s a good practice to re-apply wax to maintain protection and appearance quality of the finish before all of the previously applied wax has completely worn off.

 Synthetic paint sealants are man-made replacements for car wax.
 Premium automotive sealants last longer than traditional carnauba waxes, some even 6 months to a year.
 Most are found in a spray application form.
 Sealants still require reapplication on a regular schedule to maintain proper protection and, of course, quality aesthetics.

 Automotive Protective paint coatings (also known as: Nano Coatings, Ceramic Coatings, or Glass Coatings) last longer and protect automotive paint and surfaces better than both car waxes and synthetic paint sealants.
 Certain coating technologies add protective value by adding measurable thickness which cross-links (bonds) directly to paint.